danielerotolo/danielerotolo.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  Professor of Science, Technology and Innovation Policy, <a href="https://www.sussex.ac.uk/business-school/people-and-departments/spru">SPRU (Science Policy Research Unit), University of Sussex Business School</a><br>
+  Professor of Science, Technology and Innovation Policy, <a href="https://www.sussex.ac.uk/business-school/people-and-departments/spru">SPRU, University of Sussex Business School</a><br>
   and<br>
   Associate Professor, <a href="https://www.dmmm.poliba.it/index.php/en/">Department of Mechanics, Mathematics and Management</a>,
   <a href="https://www.poliba.it/en/">Polytechnic University of Bari</a>